sambetts/poc-bots/RickrollBot/readme.md

 - https://$botDomain (default SSL port 443) - used for Teams signals & our own bot control API.
 - $streamingAddressPort

-Test localhost from browser (https://localhost:9441/) - accept SSL warning.
+Test localhost from browser (https://localhost:9441/).
 You should get a 404.

 Dev only: test ngrok URL - https://$botDomain (e.g https://rickrollbot.ngrok.io).
 You should also see a 404.